kiankyars/scaling-book/roofline.md

 ### Visualizing rooflines

-We can visualize the tradeoff between memory and compute using a **roofline plot**, which plots the peak achievable FLOPs/s (throughput) of an algorithm on our hardware (the y-axis) against the arithmetic intensity of that algorithm (the x-axis).
+We can visualize the tradeoff between memory and compute using a **roofline plot**, which plots the peak achievable FLOPS (throughput) of an algorithm on our hardware (the y-axis) against the arithmetic intensity of that algorithm (the x-axis).
 Here's an example log-log plot:

 {% include figure.liquid path="assets/img/roofline-improved.png" class="img-fluid" caption="<b>Figure:</b> an example roofline plot showing two algorithms with different arithmetic intensities (Algo 1 and Algo 2) and their corresponding theoretical peak throughput under different bandwidths (BW1 and BW2).
-In the red area, an algorithm is bandwidth bound at both bandwidths and is wasting some fraction of the hardware's peak FLOPs/s.
+In the red area, an algorithm is bandwidth bound at both bandwidths and is wasting some fraction of the hardware's peak FLOPS.
 The yellow area is bandwidth-bound only at the lower bandwidth (BW1).
 The green area is compute-bound at all bandwidths.
-Here, we are using the peak FLOPs/s of the accelerator and increasing bandwidth or improving intensity yield no benefit." %}
+Here, we are using the peak FLOPS of the accelerator and increasing bandwidth or improving intensity yield no benefit." %}

-Above, as the intensity increases (moving left to right), we initially see a linear increase in the performance of our algorithm (in FLOPs/s) until we hit the critical arithmetic intensity of the hardware, 240 in the case of the TPU v5e.
+Above, as the intensity increases (moving left to right), we initially see a linear increase in the performance of our algorithm (in FLOPS) until we hit the critical arithmetic intensity of the hardware, 240 in the case of the TPU v5e.
 Any algorithm with a lower intensity will be bandwidth (BW) bound and limited by the peak memory bandwidth (shown in red).
 Any algorithm to the right will fully utilize our FLOPs (shown in green).
-Here, Algo 1 is comms-bound and uses only a fraction of the total hardware FLOPs/s.
+Here, Algo 1 is comms-bound and uses only a fraction of the total hardware FLOPS.
 Algo 2 is compute-bound.
 We can generally improve the performance of an algorithm either by increasing its arithmetic intensity or by increasing the memory bandwidth available (moving from BW1 to BW2).

 ### Matrix multiplication